C-QUR Surgical Hernia Mesh Lawsuit

 Atrium Medical has been subject to a number of complaints and warnings involving the U.S. Food and Drug Administration (FDA), beginning in 2008.

 Also in 2013, Atrium voluntarily recalled 145,000 C-QUR products including lots of C-QUR V-Patch, TacShield, Edge and other C-QUR mesh.
-The recall was issued over packaging concerns which may have exposed the products to high humidity for long periods of time, causing product to stick to the inner sleeve of packaging.
+The recall was issued over packaging concerns which may have exposed the products to high humidity for long periods of time, causing the product to stick to the inner sleeve of packaging.

 Atrium Medical C-QUR Surgical Hernia Mesh Lawsuits